upscale-project/generic-sqed-demo/README.md

 # Demo Video

 Our workflow is illustrated in the following [demo video](http://upscale.stanford.edu/materials/eri-summit-2019-sqed-demo-video.mp4) prepared for the [ERI Summit 2019](http://www.eri-summit.com/).
+The demo shows the same general workflow but runs the model checker [CoSA](https://github.com/cristian-mattarei/CoSA) instead of the newer version [Pono](https://github.com/upscale-project/pono).

 # License
 This demo consists of multiple components each of which comes with its own license.
 Please view the license files in the sub-directories.
 For convenience, they have been linked here: